-The FDIC's 2024 Inspector General Report: A Federal Regulator's DEI Mandate vs. Its Own Culture
+FDIC's 2024 IG Report: DEI Mandate vs. Its Own Culture

-The FDIC is required by law — specifically by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 — to maintain an Office of Minority and Women Inclusion and to report annually on its diversity and inclusion practices.
+The FDIC is required by law (specifically by Section 342 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010) to maintain an Office of Minority and Women Inclusion and to report annually on its diversity and inclusion practices.
 The agency has published those reports.
 In May 2024, its own inspector general published a review documenting that the FDIC had a pervasive workplace culture involving sexual harassment, discrimination, and retaliation against employees who complained.
 The Wall Street Journal investigation that preceded the IG report found that over 500 current and former FDIC employees reported experiencing or witnessing sexual harassment.
-Chairman Martin Gruenberg, who had led the agency’s DEI commitments publicly, faced calls to resign.
+Chairman Martin Gruenberg, who had led the agency's DEI commitments publicly, faced calls to resign.

 This is a case study in the difference between an institution's stated DEI policy and the culture that institution actually produces.